AanshDevpura/QuoteProject/README.md

 ### Real Quotes to AI Generated Quotes

-The real quotes and keywords/captions are passed to llama3 to generate a quote
+The real quotes and keywords/captions are passed to llama3 to generate a quote.

+You need ollama for this to work.

 ### Other components